-The winners of the BBC Proms Poetry Competition 2018, for poems written in response to a piece of music in the 2018 Proms season, have been announced.
-This year’s competition was judged by poet and presenter of The Verb on BBC Radio 3 Ian McMillan, poet and Foyle Young Poet Helen Mort and the Director of The Poetry Society Judith Palmer.
-The winners were announced at an event which was broadcast on BBC Radio 3 on 3 September 2018.
-You can listen to the programme on the BBC iPlayer.
+The winners of the BBC Proms Poetry Competition 2019, for poems written in response to a piece of music in the 2019 Proms season, have been announced.
+This year’s competition was judged by poet and presenter of The Verb on BBC Radio 3 Ian McMillan, acclaimed poet Malika Booker and the Director of The Poetry Society Judith Palmer.
+The winners were announced at an event which was broadcast on BBC Radio 3 on 12 September 2019.
+All six winners and runners-up had the chance to hear their poems read by the great actress and poetry lover Adjoa Andoh.
+You can listen to the programme on BBC Sounds.

 The BBC Proms Poetry Competition is supported each year by The Poetry Society.